ThePillenwerfer/dosbox-x-32-bit/README.md

 dpi         = 360
 width       = 82
 height      = 117
-printoutput = png
+printoutput = ps
 multipage   = false
 docpath     = /home/<USER>/capture
 timeout     = 1000
 ```

 The defaults are for printing on American ‘Letter’ paper (8½” x 11”) so I’ve changed it to A4 (8¼” x 11¾”).
 Besides that I have changed the `timeout` from `0`.
 If that’s left it will only ‘print’ when it receives a form feed and not all software sends one.
-Now it if no data comes after one second it assumes that's all there is.
+Now if no data comes for one second it assumes that's all there is and 'prints'.

 In `docpath`, `<USER>` needs changing to your user name.
 Another 'quirk' is that `~/` won't work; it has to be given in full.

 According to the reference .conf file if `printoutput=printer` it will print to your actual printer but this doesn't work on Linux.

-My preferred method of printing is by setting `parellel1=file` and then printing that using `lpr`.
+My preferred way of printing is to set `parellel1=file` and then print the resulting file using `lpr`.
 That works fine if it’s plain text or PCL, such as is the case if the DOS program is set to print to an HP Laserjet printer.
+If your DOS program can only operate with a dot-matrix printer you'll have to use the virtual one though.

-Printing this way can be automated by use of the two scripts `dbx-print` and `CapturePrint`.  dbx-print calls CapturePrint, which actually does the printing,  then loads dosbox-x and when you quit that switches off the printing mechanism.
+Printing a file that has been created either by capture or the virtual dot-matrix printer can be automated by use of the two scripts `dbx-print` and `CapturePrint`.  dbx-print sets up CapturePrint, which actually does the printing,  then loads dosbox-x and when you quit that switches off the printing mechanism.
 Normal dosbox-x parameters can be added after dbx-print.  **NOTE:  BOTH THESE SCRIPTS ARE LIKELY TO NEED AMENDING TO SUIT YOUR SET-UP**.
-As they stand they assume that dosbox-x sends files it has captured from LPT1 to `~/capture`, that the CapturePrint script is in `~/.dosbox` and that the dosbox-x binary is somewhere in your `$PATH`.
-You will also need to have installed `inotify-tools`.
+As they stand they assume that dosbox-x sends files it has captured from LPT1 or created by the virtual dot-matrix printer to `~/capture`, that the CapturePrint script is in `~/.dosbox` and that the dosbox-x binary is somewhere in your `$PATH`.
+You will also need to have installed `inotify-tools`, plus `ghostscript` if you want to print postscript files created with the virtual dot-matrix printer.

-Whichever method is used there’s a lot of messing about to set it up.
+Whichever method is used there’s a lot of messing about to set it up and you'll have to experiment.